JoseHerminioCollas/hello_shape/README.md

 ### Scripts

-Command line script cand be found in the file:  ogr_command.sh

-run with
+#### The run script

- ./ogr_command.sh

 Scripts that run the commands to process the data and write the file.

+The run script can be thought of as a controller.
+See the file

+  run_script.py

 Configuration is stored as a path to the data and a destination to write the file.
   DATA_PATH FILE_DESTINATION
   These values can be stored in a file called: